-Christina has contributed to the work of numerous women’s and LGBTQ+ charities including Latin America Women’s Aid, Latin American House, and Solace Women’s Aid, and was the legal trainer for LGBT charity, Broken Rainbow, offering training to volunteer call-takers on legal approaches surrounding domestic abuse and the court process.
+Christina has contributed to the work of numerous women’s and LGBTQ+ charities including Latin America Women’s Aid, Latin American House, and Solace Women’s Aid, and was the legal trainer for LGBT charities, GALOP and Broken Rainbow, offering training on legal approaches surrounding domestic abuse and the court process.

 LLM (Queen Mary University of London)

 LLB (Hons) English and Spanish Law (University of Kent)